 The word translated as "importunity" means, literally, shameless impudence.
 We must persist until we succeed in imagining ourselves into the situation of the answered prayer.
 The secret of success is found in the word "perseverance."
 The soul imagining itself into the act, takes on the results of the act.
-Not imagining itself into the act, it is ever free from the result.
+Not imagining itself into the result.